nfogh/vscode-private-extension-manager/extension/README.md

 When communicating with the private extension servers you have configured, the extension will not transmit any data beyond what is necessary to establish the connection.
-The extension will not transmit any data back to Garmin.
+The extension will not transmit data to any 3rd party.